- Forces of Labor: Workers’ Movements and Globalization Since 1870

 Beverly J. Silver

-I am a professor in the Department of Sociology.
+I am a Professor in the Department of Sociology and Director of the Arrighi Center for Global Studies.
 My research focuses on problems of development, labor, social conflict, and war, using comparative and world-historical methods of analysis.
-My work recasts a variety of issues in a broad spatial and temporal framework in order to identify patterns of recurrence, evolution and “true novelty” in contemporary processes of globalization.
+By recasting these issues in a broad geographical and long-term historical framework, my work teases out patterns of recurrence, evolution and “true novelty” in contemporary processes of globalization.

-I am the author of numerous publications including Chaos and Governance in the Modern World System and Forces of Labor: Workers’ Movements and Globalization since 1870, which won the 2005 Distinguished Scholarly Publication Award of the American Sociological Association.
-The book has been translated and published in numerous languages, including Spanish (AKAL), German (Assoziation A), Korean (Greenbee) , Portuguese (Boitempo), Italian (Bruno Mondadori), Turkish (Yordam Kitap), Polish (Le Monde Diplomatique, Warsaw), Farsi (Alfabetamax), Czech (Grimmus) and Chinese (Social Science Academic Press, Beijing).
+I am the author of award winning books including Chaos and Governance in the Modern World System (with Giovanni Arrighi et al) and Forces of Labor: Workers’ Movements and Globalization since 1870.
+Forces of Labor has been translated and published in eleven languages, including Spanish (AKAL), German (Assoziation A), Korean (Greenbee) , Portuguese (Boitempo), Italian (Bruno Mondadori), Turkish (Yordam Kitap), Polish (Le Monde Diplomatique, Warsaw), Farsi (Alfabetamax), Czech (Grimmus) and Chinese (Social Science Academic Press, Beijing), and won numerous awards including the 2005 Distinguished Scholarly Publication Award of the American Sociological Association.

-I teach courses on social theory, macro-comparative methods, development, labor, and the political economy of global capitalism.
+I teach courses on social theory, macro-comparative methods, development, labor, and the political economy of global capitalism, and coordinate the Sociology Department's Program in Global Social Change and Development.

 Beverly J. Silver and Giovanni Arrighi, "End of the Long Twentieth Century" in Craig Calhoun and Geogi Derluguian (eds).
 Business as Usual: The Roots of the Global Financial Meltdown.
 New York University Press, New York, 2011.